blacklightpy/vaultofknowledge/The Ultimate Reality cannot be expressed by Words.md

 - Word (Vaakya)
 - Meaning of a Word (Vaachya / Shakhya)
+- Indirect Meaning of a Word (Lakshya)
 - Association between a word and its meaning (Vritthi)
+- Association between the Direct Meaning and Indirect Meaning (Lakshya)
 ## 1.1.
 Types of associations of words and their meanings

+They are of 4 types:

 - Association of Words and their Direct Meanings (Shakthi Vritthi)
 - Association of Words and their Indirect Meanings (Lakshana Vritthi)